dovecot/documentation/source/settings/plugin/zlib-plugin.rst

 -------------------

 All of the object storage back ends should be set up to compress index-bundle objects.
 Typically, gzip -6 compression is used.

-The level parameter must always be from 1 to 9.
+The :ref:`zlib_plugin` configuration documentation describes the limits imposed on the compression level parameter.

 Example Setting: